silexphp/Silex/doc/providers/swiftmailer.rst

 ----------

 * **swiftmailer.use_spool**: A boolean to specify whether or not to use the memory spool, defaults to true.

 * **swiftmailer.options**: An array of options for the default SMTP-based configuration.

-* **swiftmailer.sender_address**: If set, all messages will be delivered with this address as the "return path" address.

   The following options can be set: